 Throughout the year, we hold various exhibitions including our annual graduate show, Inspired Festival.
 We’re taking a look back at some of our favourite Inspired Festival pieces from over the years…

 In 2016, Katy showcased her collection of decorative rings and holders inspired by popular children’s stories and fairy tales.
 Influenced by the likes of Alice in Wonderland, Rapunzel and James and the Giant Peach, Katy combined this with her teenage fascination with coins to create a selection of intricate jewellery artworks.

 "Each ring can be held in a decorative holder in which it can merge into and form a sculptural piece of artwork when it isn't being worn.
 I want my customers to be able to wear the best chapters of their lives."

-Since graduating from BCU, Katy has returned as a lecturer on our BA Jewellery and Object course and the HND Jewellery and Silversmithing course, as well as running her own successful business as a Jeweller/CAD designer.
+Since graduating from BCU, Katy has returned as a lecturer on our BA Jewellery and Object course and Course Leader for the HND Jewellery and Silversmithing course, as well as running her own successful business as a Jeweller/CAD designer.
 Find out more about Katy here.

 Whisk earrings and a chopping board necklace were amongst items created by Yonghui as part of her final project on our Jewellery and Related Products course in 2018.

 Yonghui who hails from Shanxi in China, presented ‘Jewellery in the Kitchen’, a collection of wearable and functional kitchen utensils including walnut and silver plated spice jars and a measuring tool necklace.